 Think of how you would implement a typical search.
 To find similar content, the search would ordinarily be too broad, such as searching through specific file locations and email inboxes, or too specific, such as using terms, document titles, or content types.
 Additionally, the library-standard Boolean approach is inherently limited by your own knowledge base to inform how to formulate specific queries with the exact wording to find what you need.

-Where the More Like This feature really shines is in its ability to assist follow-up discovery on the content itself.
+Where the More Like This feature really shines is in its ability to assist follow-up discovery on the content itself for optimized search strategy.
 Collabspace allows a user to use a piece of content itself to find related files across all connected content sources.
 Instead of searching for something in of itself, this tab considers the context of the content and produces related results based on this.
 And by using the Content Summary, which embodies the terms in the written contents as well as contextual cues, it is easier to follow up on a discovery search than having to parse out keywords every time.
 This approach can be useful in the following scenarios:

 Applicable Common Use Case Scenarios for Related Content